-I always knew that Minneapolis was going to be very different than the rest of my cities on my Club CarlsonSM Global Traveler itinerary.
+I always knew that Minneapolis was going to be very different than the rest of the cities on my #GlobalTravelerSherry itinerary.
 It would be different because I used to live in Minneapolis from 1996 to 2000 and I still have family and many friends still in the area.
-It was also different because I actually had less than 48 hours in Minneapolis as my 2nd stop on the Club CarlsonSM Campaign so I knew I had to really had to use my time wisely.
+It was also different because I actually had less than 48 hours in Minneapolis as my 2nd stop so I knew I had to really had to use my time wisely.

 How did I use my time wisely – I used a time machine.
-Ok – maybe not a real time machine, but it sure seemed like my time in Minneapolis was about time travel.
-I traveled backwards to the old and catapulted forward to the future experiencing a bit of both worlds.
+Ok – maybe not an actual time machine, but it sure seemed like my time in Minneapolis was about time travel.
+I traveled backward to the old and catapulted forward to the future experiencing a bit of both worlds.

 Modern and futuristic was my first impression of the Radisson Blu Mall of America.
-It is one of newest Blu properties – they just opened up all the rooms in May of 2013.
+It is one of the newest Blu properties.
 From the moment I walked in I was excited by the playful design and futuristic feel.
 The designer, Jim Hamilton, had a goal to create a modern look with a local flavor.
-From the rug in the lobby that was made from an aerial photograph of the area to the bar and restaurant made from reclaimed Minnesota barn wood, to the windows cutout to represent twinkling Minnesota fireflys, Jim had done an exceptional job of creating a modern design with a ‘Minnesota Nice’ feel.
+From the rug in the lobby that was made from an aerial photograph of the area to the bar and restaurant made from reclaimed Minnesota barn wood, to the windows cutout to represent twinkling Minnesota fireflies, Jim had done an exceptional job of creating a modern design with a ‘Minnesota Nice’ feel.
 One unusual thing about the hotel is that it had two lobbies – one at the ground level and one on the 2nd floor that led directly into the Mall of America – creating two fun open spaces to gather.

 In addition to the great lobby spaces in the hotel, the rooms were also sleek and modern.
-They had clean lines, bright yet soothing color palette in white, aqua, and orange, modern cutting edge lighting (I was obsessed with every lighting fixture throughout the hotel), and the latest technology (ipod docking and super fast internet).
+They had clean lines, a bright yet soothing color palette in white, aqua, and orange, modern cutting-edge lighting (I was obsessed with every lighting fixture throughout the hotel), and the latest technology (iPod docking and super fast internet).
 But let’s face it – the best room feature was my Nespresso coffee machine – heavenly.
-Thanks to my Club Carlson Gold Membership, I was upgraded to a business class room that provided me some additional perks.
-Business class meant I had a little sitting area in my room, and access to the business lounge with complementary happy hour drinks and snack as well as a scrumptious breakfast spread.
+I was upgraded to a Business Class room that provided me with some additional perks.
+Business Class meant I had a little sitting area in my room, and access to the business lounge with complimentary happy hour drinks and snacks as well as a scrumptious breakfast spread.

 Even though I could have been very happy spending 48 hours in the hotel, I did get out.
 After all, I had old friends I needed to see and my favorite old places to revisit!